HaimengBai/431slides/class_24/README.md

 Today's Slides are available for download in both [PDF](https://github.com/THOMASELOVE/431slides/blob/master/class_24/431_2017_class-24-slides.pdf) and [R Markdown](https://github.com/THOMASELOVE/431slides/blob/master/class_24/431_2017_class-24-slides.Rmd) formats.
 I **reposted** them after class to include only the slides we actually covered.
 The rest will appear in Class 25.

-The audio recording(s) for this class will be posted above when they become available.
+The audio recording for this class is now posted above.

 ## Announcements before class: